 1. Reduce the sugar amount

-Baileys comes with variety of flavors, from original, pumpkin spice, strawberries and cream, salted caramel, espresso creme, and chocolate cherry.
+Baileys comes with a variety of flavors, from original, pumpkin spice, strawberries and cream, salted caramel, espresso creme, and chocolate cherry.
 For my preference, I like to use classic Baileys Original Irish Cream because of its versatility and sweetness intensity.
 I think the salted caramel and espresso creme flavor will also work well for this recipe.
-Nevertheless, I recommend to reduce the sugar in the recipe because Baileys already tastes sweet.
+Nevertheless, I recommend reducing the sugar in the recipe because Baileys already tastes sweet.
 If you put the same amount of sugar in normal ice cream, you will end up with overly sweet ice cream.
-Therefor, I reduce half of the sugar into 1/2 cup sugar to balance the Baileys sweetness.
+Therefore, I reduce half of the sugar into 1/2 cup sugar to balance the Baileys sweetness.

 2. Add Egg yolks

-Adding eggs to make ice cream requires some caution as heating eggs in ice cream base might result in curdles of cooked eggs in your ice cream.
-To prevent this from happening, you need to temper the eggs by warming the milk-heavy cream-sugar on its own, and whisk a small scoop of the hot mixture into the eggs yolks and sugar.
+Adding eggs to make ice cream requires some caution as heating eggs in an ice cream base might result in curdles of cooked eggs in your ice cream.
+To prevent this from happening, you need to temper the eggs by warming the milk-heavy cream-sugar on its own and whisk a small scoop of the hot mixture into the eggs yolks and sugar.
 This is making the egg yolks less likely to curdle when you stir them into the pot with the rest of the milk to cook over direct heat.
 Heat everything slowly until it is thickened enough to coat the back of the spoon and then turn off the heat.
 Please note not to let the mixture boil.

 3. Add Baileys in considerate amount

 Adding any alcohol to any ice cream base is a good idea since it lowers the freezing point of the mixture and prevents some of the ice crystals from forming.
-Hence, making ice cream softer and therefor more scoop-able.
+Hence, making ice cream softer and more scoop-able.
 Just do not add too much alcohol or your ice cream might become slushy.

-Baileys Ice Cream
+More Ice Cream Recipes